-On the other hand, feature synthesizing methods only relies on the semantic descriptors for adversarially generating visual features \cite{kumar2018generalized, han2020learning, felix2018multi, schonfeld2019generalized, xian2018feature, li2019leveraging}.
-However, the generative methods capture the visual distribution information only via a unidirectional alignment from the class semantics to the visual feature.
-This stems weak visual-semantic coupling, which is vital for zero-shot tasks\cite{huang2019generative, ni2019dual, chandhok2020enhancing}, and harms the performance.
-To handle this issue and improve performance, recent methods \cite{ni2019dual, huang2019generative, xing2020robust, pambala2020generative, liu2020information, gu2020generalized} have proposed to use the bidirectional mapping between visual and semantic domains.
-However, except for a few existing bidirectional mapping methods \cite{gu2020generalized, liu2020information}, most of them \cite{ni2019dual, chandhok2020enhancing, huang2019generative} ignore the challenge of reducing bias towards seen classes while performing zero-shot recognition.
+On the other hand, feature synthesizing or generative methods only rely on the class semantics for adversarially generating visual features \cite{kumar2018generalized, han2020learning, felix2018multi, schonfeld2019generalized, xian2018feature, li2019leveraging}.
+However, the generative methods capture the visual distribution only via a unidirectional alignment from the class semantics to the visual feature.
+This leads to weak visual-semantic coupling, which is vital for zero-shot tasks\cite{huang2019generative, ni2019dual, chandhok2020enhancing}, and harms the performance.
+To handle this issue and improve performance, recent methods \cite{ni2019dual, huang2019generative, xing2020robust, pambala2020generative, liu2020information, gu2020generalized} use the bidirectional mapping between visual and semantic domains.